 For resources that are registered as part of a cascade group, the forebays of any downstream resources are accounted for when determining the forebay refill opportunity cost for a resource, as described in section 6.4.5.3.

 For a resource with an established storage horizon of greater than three hours, a market participant wishing to include the forebay refill opportunity cost in its energy offer reference level may request alternate cost profile reference levels consistent with MR Ch.7 s.22.4.3.
 In order to request use of the alternate cost profile reference levels that include the forebay refill opportunity cost in accordance with MR Ch.7 s.22.5.6, the market participant must notify the IESO when the relevant conditions have been met and submit supporting documentation demonstrating that these conditions were met.
 Specifically, when a resource has no more than three hours of water remaining in its forebay, it may submit a request to the IESO to request use of the alternate cost profile reference levels that include this opportunity cost.
-The window to submit use of this request is described in Section 5.1.
+The window to submit use of this request is described in section 5.1.

 Such supporting documentation includes, but is not limited to: